McMAYCP3/CuCodeML/beagle-codeml/README.txt

 1. Notice:
-   This sub-directory is used to generate beagle-codeml only for runtime comparision purposes.
+   This sub-directory is used to generate BeagleCodeML only for runtime comparision purposes.
    WARNNING: DO NOT USE IT FOR REAL ANALYSIS!

 2. Generating beagle-codeml: